This year felt like someone blended together Dawn of the Dead and Idiocracy and then dunked the resulting mixture in a tub of LSD.

 There are a couple of major reasons for this disparity.

 The US stock market is far more weighted towards tech companies, many of which have managed to brush off the effects of the pandemic or even benefit from them.
-By contrast, the FTSE 100 contains lots of travel, energy and financial firms that have been hit badly by the virus.
+By contrast, the UK index of top 100 companies by market cap contains lots of travel, energy and financial firms that have been hit badly by the virus.

 Investors may also be feeling that, with interest rates so low, there is no alternative to investing in the stock market.
 Thus, many of them have continued piling money into the US shares that were already rocketing upwards in value prior to the pandemic.